 - Graduate peer mentors: They organize regular social events for graduate students and offer their advice and experience.

 After choosing a thesis advisor, the student nominates a faculty mentoring committee consisting of the thesis advisor and at least two other faculty who are well-qualified to evaluate and help the student in his/her thesis research.
-The student should inform the graduate secretary of the names of the advisor and committee members.
+The student should give the completed form to the graduate secretary.
 Typically the chairman of the oral examination committee will become the student's thesis advisor and the other members of the oral examination committee will become the rest of the faculty mentoring committee.

 Apart from the thesis advisor, the faculty mentoring committee must contain at least one person whose name appears on the physics web site faculty listing, as Professor, Associate Professor, Assistant Professor, or Emeritus Professor (or research or joint faculty of these ranks).
 The other member(s) of the mentoring committee can be faculty members from any department at Washington University.

-The student should meet with their faculty mentoring committee at least once a year to review progress in thesis research.
+The student is required to meet with their faculty mentoring committee at least once a year to review progress in thesis research.
 Every November the committee sends a report on the student's progress to the chairman.
-More frequent meetings may be appropriate in some cases.
-If a student's progress is deemed unsatisfactory by the committee, it may meet more frequently and require continuing progress reports.
 In the unusual case of unsatisfactory progress, the committee may recommend that the student withdraw from the graduate school, that the chairman or research supervisor cut off funding, or that the faculty remove the student from candidacy.

 In addition to the teaching requirements listed in the Bulletin, each student must submit an Oral Presentation Form to the Graduate Studies Committee detailing how the oral presentation requirement was completed.
 Certain outreach activities sponsored by the department may also count towards the oral presentation requirement.
-Students with substantial teaching experience who have received a Master's degree prior to entering the program may petition the graduate studies committee to be excused from taking Physics 597 and/or completing two semesters of mentored teaching experiences.
 Students are expected to devote 10-15 hours per week to their mentored teaching experience and are required to be conscientious and to complete all grading tasks accurately and promptly.